 Transaxle Differential Side Bearings

-If this adjustment is too loose, the differential case will move in the transaxle case, resulting in damage to internal components like the ring and pinion gear.
+If this adjustment is too loose, the differential case will move in the transaxle case, damaging internal components like the ring and pinion gear.
 If adjusted too tightly, the bearings will overheat, resulting in premature wear.

 Differential side bearings are rotating in all gears.
 When faulty, they make a whining or rumbling sound traveling forward that increases with vehicle speed.
 Use a torque wrench and a special adapter to check the side gear preload.